Best season: March- December.

 Three billion gallons of fresh water flow down the river every minute.
 That’s enough to supply the whole of New York City for sixty years!

-Nearly twenty percent of the Brazilian Amazon has been destroyed by either farming or logging.
+Nearly 20% of the Brazilian Amazon has been destroyed by either farming or logging.
 The tropical trees and plants that have been lost can be extremely valuable.
 A quarter of the drugs that we use in the west are derived from rainforest ingredients.
 But here in the Amazon, less than one percent of tree and plant species have actually been tested by scientists.

 Piranhas are one of two thousand species of fish that live in the Amazon.
 They have fierce, razor-sharp teeth.
 The black piranha is considered one of the most dangerous.
 But they’re more likely to feed on small fish, shrimp and insects, than on humans.
 Unless it’s the dry season, – then they go into a FEEDING FRENZY when there’s a shortage of food in the shallow water.